Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 3. Apply to Become a Licensed Addiction Counselor (LAC)

 Congratulations on getting this far in your journey!
 Now it’s time to apply for your LAC license!
-Ensure that all sections are completed accurately to avoid delays in processing.
+Ensure that all sections are completed accurately to avoid delays in the processing of your application.

 Make sure your official transcripts are sent directly from the Registrar’s office of your college or university to the BSRB.
 The transcripts must show the degree earned and the date it was conferred.
 Only transcripts received directly from the educational institution are accepted.